Eergn/Classic-Tcp-Chat-Client-CTCC/README.md

-# Classic-Tcp-Client-CTC-
+# Classic-Tcp-Chat-Client-CTCC
-Classic Transmission Control Protocol Client.
+Classic Transmission Control Protocol Chat Client.

 You can Get Pre-Compiled Binaries From The Release Section.

-Enjoy The [Classic TCP Client].
+Enjoy The [Classic TCP Chat Client].